• Skip to primary navigation

 Are chocolate covered bananas healthy?

-While we wouldn't consider them super healthy due to the chocolate, these are a healthy and protein packed dessert.
-If you want to make them healthier, use minimal toppings and a darker chocolate with lower sugar.
+Chocolate-covered bananas are a healthy and protein packed dessert.
+If you want to make them even healthier, use minimal toppings and a darker chocolate with lower sugar.

 How do you keep chocolate covered bananas from turning brown?